RunThrough

 What early access actually means

 You're not just getting in early.
-You're helping shape the app with direct input so it becomes the music practice tool you actually want to use every day.
+You're helping shape the app so it becomes the practice tool you actually want to use every day.

 Direct line to the developer